-I also provide in-depth careers guidance appointments to students and graduates.
-I enjoy helping people to plan their future career, and to reach their full potential.
+I am a professionally qualified Careers Adviser with 25 years of experience of helping people to plan their future career, and to reach their full potential.

 After gaining my postgraduate diploma in Careers Guidance from Manchester Metropolitan University, I became a school Careers Adviser and studied for a second postgraduate diploma in Careers Education from Nottingham Trent University.

 I was then a team manager in the Connexions service in Manchester for 6 years, leading multidisciplinary teams helping young people into education and employment in some of the most deprived wards in the country.
-This gave me an insight into many of the barriers faced by young people to getting into Higher Education.

 After the Careers and Connexions services were disbanded by the Coalition government in 2011, I became a University practitioner and got my first job at Sheffield Hallam in 2011.